Trusts, Estates & Inheritances

 Sale type: Auction

-This Tom Wesselmann “steel drawing” coming from a Los Angeles, CA estate, was a bit of a rarity.
-While its subject and size were well-documented they typically were painted by Wesselmann in color.
-As such, it was a bit of an unknown as to what level it would sell at given the lack of comparables in black.
-It was important to look very rigorously at the data to understand if it should be sold at auction or in a private sale and what a likely outcome given its lack of color would be.
-It was determined that the existing data did lean toward a good result at auction.
-It sold very well in a New York auction, producing great results for a California family, selling for $277,000 with premium.
+This Tom Wesselmann “steel drawing” coming from a Los Angeles estate, was a bit of a rarity.
+While its subject and size were well-documented, “steel drawings” from the artist were typically were painted in color.
+As such, it was a bit of an unknown as to what level this all black piece would sell at given the lack of direct comparables.
+It was important to look very rigorously at the data to understand if it should be sold at auction or in a private sale and what a likely outcome would be given its lack of color.
+After analyzing the market, it was determined that the existing data leaned toward the potential for a much better result at auction than a what a private sale would yield.
+The decision was made to sell in in a New York auction where it sold for $277,000, producing great results for a California family.

 Tom Wesselman (1931-2004)